DataDog/documentation/content/en/tracing/troubleshooting/dotnet_diagnostic_tool.md

 ## Installing `dd-trace`

-**This section is for versions of the tracer older than 2.42.0.**
+**This section is for versions of the APM SDK older than 2.42.0.**

-Older versions of the tracer did not include the `dd-dotnet` tool.
+Older versions of the APM SDK did not include the `dd-dotnet` tool.
 You can install the `dd-trace` tool instead.
 Its features and syntax are similar to `dd-dotnet`.

 You can install `dd-trace` in one of the following ways: